connorhartley/template/README.md

 # Template

-Template for creating HyperApp websites with Cloudflare Workers.
+Template for creating Superfine websites with Cloudflare Workers.